This thick and creamy tropical green smoothie is filled with healthy produce and will leave you feeling energized.

 - 3/4 cup unsweetened almond milk

 - 2 medium bananas, previously peeled, sliced, and frozen

 - Make sure you have a strong, powerful blender that will blend up the kale and frozen bananas.

 - Add all of the ingredients to the blender in the order listed.
 Blend on high for at least 3 minutes or until smooth.
 Scrape down the sides of the blender as needed.
 Add more milk if it’s too thick.
 Serve and enjoy.

 - Cover and store any leftovers in the refrigerator for up to 8-10 hours.

-- Special Tools (affiliate links): Ninja Blender or Ninja Chopper
+- Special Tools (affiliate links): Blender or Blender/Chopper Combo

 - Almond Milk: We usually use unsweetened almond milk.
 Coconut milk or coconut water, soy milk, or cow’s milk are fine replacements.
 You could also use orange juice, which would add a lovely citrus flavor.
 Smoothie tastes creamiest with milk, though.